k-capehart/blog/content/posts/go-salesforce/index.md

 }
 ```

 This uses the `Init` method from `go-salesforce` to return a Salesforce instance using your client credentials from the previous step.
-Never publicly expose your ConsumerKey or Secret by securely storing credentials outside of your codebase.
+Never publicly expose your ConsumerKey or Secret.
+Always securely store credentials outside of your codebase before committing to a repository.

 ### 3. Query Contacts using go-soql

-There are two methods to query data using `go-salesforce`.
-One method would be to use the `Query` method to pass in a query as a string.
-However, Salesforce has created a package specifically marshalling SOQL queries.
+There are two options to query data using `go-salesforce`.
+One option would be to use the `Query` method to pass in a query as a string.
+However, Salesforce has created a package specifically for marshalling SOQL queries which will be utilized for this example.
 Read more about [go-soql](https://github.com/forcedotcom/go-soql).

 Replace `// TODO: Type Definitions` with the following type definitions: